matejbizjak/kumuluzee-nats/README.md

 - connection (overrides the connection from `@RegisterNatsClient`)
 - queue

 If those optional values are not set, NATS client will use the default values.
-TODO

 #### Return type